 Vice President, Computing Science Laboratory

 Lunt is a Principal Scientist at PARC.
 Before joining PARC, she was Assistant Director and Program Manager in DARPA's Information Technology Office, where she launched programs to fund research in computer and network security.
-Lunt also previously led teams at SRI International to develop the first intrusion detection system and secure database system.
+Lunt also previously led teams at SRI International to develop the first intrusion detection system and the first highly secure database system.

 Lunt received an M.A. in Applied Mathematics from Indiana University and an A.B. in Geophysics from Princeton University.